coveo/source.coveo.com/_posts/2019-05-29-google-tag-manager-templates.md

 Select `Custom` as the Event Type, if not already selected.

-You need to choose a custom event type.
+Choose a custom event type.
 This is the name that appears in your Coveo Cloud Analytics visits.

 Select an Event Value.
-In this case, you want to event to be associated with the clicked URL, so it would be wise to use Google Tag Manager's Built-in Variable `Click URL`.
+In this case, the event needs to be associated with the clicked URL, so it would be wise to use Google Tag Manager's Built-in Variable `Click URL`.

 You also need to provide the `Language` key.
 Create a `Page Language` variable and assign its value with the method of your choice.